 In the morning, melt your butter in a microwave.
 Then swiftly whisk it in your overnight sourdough pancake batter together with an egg and a pinch of salt.
 Finally, whisk in baking powder, and you’re ready to cook!

-You can use either oil or butter, or a mixture of the two for frying.
+You can use either oil or butter or a mixture of the two for frying.
 I remember hearing on one of the Masterchef episodes that you should add butter for flavour and oil for colour.
 Either way, don’t add too much.
 Pancake batter already contains some butter.
 And, if you’re using a non-stick frying pan, you can get away with using very little extra fat.

-Using a small ladle, pour pancake batter in the frying pans.
+Using a small ladle, pour pancake batter into the frying pans.
 There’s no need to spread them out – they will do that naturally.
 Take care ladling to keep the pancakes apart, so they don’t merge into one (guilty as charged!).
 Fry until the surfaces of the sourdough pancakes are covered in bubbles (almost crumpet-like), then flip them over and fry for another 1-2 minutes.
 Repeat with the rest of the batter.

 - You can add 1/4 tsp of bicarbonate of soda instead of baking powder to your pancake mix if you wish.
 Pancakes with bicarbonate of soda turn out even fluffier, in my opinion.
-But it’s just personal preference to add baking powder – no matter how little of bicarb I add, I can still smell and taste it…
+But it’s just a personal preference to add baking powder – no matter how little bicarb I add, I can still smell and taste it…

 - The longer it’s been since you last fed your sourdough starter, the more sour your pancakes will be.
 We personally like a bit of tang from sourdough.
 So we make our pancakes with a starter that hasn’t been fed and kept in the fridge for about a week.